Ken DeWeese was elevated to assistant coach for the 2011-12 season after serving as UTEP's Director of Basketball Operations for the 2010-11 campaign.

 His father was an assistant coach at UTEP from 1976-80 under the legendary Don Haskins.

-Deweese and his wife, Natalie, have a daughter, Emery.
+Deweese and his wife, Natalie, have two daughters, Emery and Ellison.